roesytas21/ads-vs-cars/README.md

-# ads-vs-cars
+# **What are the factors that affect selling a car?**

-This is the thrid project of Data Analyst Bootcamp at Practicum.
+This is the thrid project of Data Analyst Bootcamp at Practicum under Exploratory Data Analysis (EDA) third sprint.
 You are a Data Analyst at Crankshaft List.
 As data analyst, you have to study the datasets of the last few years and determine the factors that affect the price of a vehicle.

+## Data:
+The given dataset has the following columns:
+- `price` = car price
+- `model_year` = what year the car was released
+- `model` = car type
+- `condition` = car condition
+- `cylinders`
+- `fuel` = type of fuel used by the car (gas, diesel, etc.)
+- `odometer` = vehicle mileage when ad is shown
+- `transmission` = transmission type
+- `paint_color` = vehicle color
+- `is_4wd` = whether the vehicle has 4 wheel drive (Boolean type)
+- `date_posted` = the date the ad was served
+- `days_listed` = number of days ad served until removed

+## Goals:
+1. Determine the fastest and the longest ads time
+2. Determine the factor that affect selling a car

+## Libraries:
+1. Pandas
+2. Matplotlib.pyplot
+3. Seaborn